 The paper is organized as follows.
 The section that follows provides a critical review of the ongoing research work.
 Our methods and description of the experiments are provided in Section III.
 In Section IV we discuss the accuracy of FM and how it can be improved.
 Then, in Section V, we compare performance of Wi-Fi versus FM positioning.
-In Section VI we demonstrate the benefits of a combined, hybrid Wi-Fi + FM positioning system.
+In section VI we demonstrate the benefits of a combined, hybrid Wi-Fi + FM positioning system.
 In Section VII we describe spontaneous recalibration and analyze obtained results.
-The impact of the user's orientation on the localization accuracy and estimation of user's orientation is examined in Section VIII.
-Finally, we provide a discussion and summary in Section IX and X respectively.
+Finally, we provide a summary in Section VIII.